TanguyLallemand/epistasy-detection-smmb-aco-vns/readme.md

 -   SMMB-ACO for Multiple Markov Blankets by Ant Colony Optimization.
 -   VNS for Variable Neighborhood Search.

-## Compilation instructions
+## Initialisation of project

 In order to compile the whole project a makefile is provided at project's root.
 This makefile will call each method's makefile and produce both executables.
+This makefile, can recreate directory structure if needed.

 ### Preparation of prerequisite

 In makefiles please change BOOST_FOLDER value with path of the installed boost library on current workstation.
 Moreover, please check if current g++ version is compatible with C++11 functionalities (version >= 5.0).
 Please also check boost library's version.
 Authors cannot guaranty compatibility with other boost version even if boost version seems to be compatible between them.
 For this method version 1.61.0 was employed.

+Some directories need to be created.
+Aslo few other thing like preparation of python environment are needed.
 A quick "install" can be done using:

     ./installation_of_project.sh

 This script will create some directories, install conda environment and purge compiled file to recreate executables

-### Compilation
+### Compilation instruction
-To install both methods, please call this line at the root of the project:
+To recreate directory structure for both methods, please call this line at the root of the project:

     make install